 Each stage has its own objectives, determines a different type of instruction from teachers, and requires different kinds of participation from students.
 Teachers must understand the key challenges faced by students at different stages, in order to best help them achieve outstanding results.

 Students have no prior knowledge of the Chinese language.

 Students get familiar with the sound of Chinese, learn basic sentence structures, and carry on basic conversations of daily topics.

 Students' own language is the main language of instruction.
-For some often used classroom phrases like, "I have a question", students are encouraged to use Chinese.
+For some often used classroom phrases, such as "I have a question", students are encouraged to use Chinese.
 Students learn Chinese listening and speaking through Pinyin, and they are not required to learn Chinese characters.

 Students have no difficulty understanding the texts.
 The vocabulary is small and sentence structures are straightforward.
 Students participate in many interesting class activities and finish carefully designed exercises, during which students stay alert and focused.
 Students' personal input is limited.